-The audio format can be found on Blu-ray Discs, and 4k Ultra HD Blu-rays, and digital movies and shows (both in 4k Ultra HD and HD resolution).
-Apple has one of the largest Dolby Atmos libraries but you can also stream titles with Atmos from Netflix and other apps on the Apple TV platform.
+The audio format can be found on Blu-ray Discs, 4k Ultra HD Blu-rays, and digital movies and shows (both in 4k Ultra HD and HD resolution).
+Apple has one of the largest Dolby Atmos libraries, but you can also stream titles with Atmos from Netflix, Amazon Prime Video, Disney+, HBO Max, and Vudu.
 Here are some steps that should help you get Dolby Atmos playing on your audio system.

 A Dolby Atmos Speaker System

 To hear Dolby Atmos you need to have an audio system that supports it.
 This means your speaker system, soundbar, and/or AV receiver can all deliver Atmos.
 The product box and manual for your device should have the Dolby Atmos logo on it.
-Note: Most TVs do not have speaker systems that will play Dolby Atmos audio although a few select do (see models on Amazon).
+Note: Most TVs do not have speaker systems that support Dolby Atmos audio although a few select do (see models on Amazon).

-Audio systems can vary according to how many speakers are set up.
-This “How To” isn’t a guide to setting up speakers but Atmos systems are usually configured in one of three ways.
+Home theater audio systems can vary according to how many speakers are set up.
+Atmos systems are usually configured in one of three ways.

 1. A soundbar with speakers that angle upward to bounce off ceilings

 2. A multi-speaker system with back speakers that bounce sound off the ceiling

 3. A multi-speaker system which has speakers installed in the ceiling